SimonXTea/SimonXTea.github.io/_posts/2021-10-08-Pygame-Mod.md

-# Pygame
+# Pygame Slide Puzzle Mod

-I had a simple college assignment to make a modified version of PyGame.
+I had a simple college assignment to make a modified version of a Pygame called Slide Puzzle (by Al Sweigart).
 Click here to try it (https://drive.google.com/drive/folders/1hajZ6teNrvmH8zLRa5pVsMZlpsI6B0hz?usp=sharing)

 A preview can be seen below.